khaeuss808/XAI_FinalProject/README.md

 - 🟡 **Disgusted:** 66.9%
 - 🔴 **Fearful:** 55.4%

-These results highlight that the model is quite strong on more prototypical expressions (e.g., happiness) and struggles more with subtle or easily confused emotions like fear or disgust—making explainability particularly important when interpreting predictions.
+These results highlight that the model is quite strong on more prototypical expressions, like happiness, and struggles more with subtle or easily confused emotions like fear or disgust, further showing how explainability is particularly important when interpreting model predictions.

 ---